 At the March 16, 2010 Board hearing, NextG provided the County with an alternative site analysis for the proposed antenna node.
 The alternative analysis looked at existing poles within their coverage objective area.
-The applicant identified and explored 9 existing poles as potential alternatives.
-However, of the 9, only one pole was determined to be a feasible alternative that 1) could achieve the coverage objective4, 2) had the structural integrity and capacity to accommodate the facility, and 3) was any more "preferable" than the original proposal.
+The applicant identified and explored 7 existing poles as potential alternatives.
+However, of the 7, none were found to be feasible alternatives that 1) could achieve the coverage objective, 2) have the structural integrity and capacity to accommodate the facility, and 3) were any more "preferable" than the original proposal.
+See Attachment F for the alternative site analysis location map provided by NextG,

-The proposed facility is located on a pole on the east side of the street in the public right-of-way along Middle Road near its intersection with Mesa Road.
-The pole is located on the east side of the street in the road right-of-way, sited openly in front of the fence and hedge of the adjacent property.
-The pole is easily visible while traveling along Middle Road.
+The proposed facility_is located on a pole on the north side of the street in the public right-of-way along N. Jameson Lane near its intersection with San Ysidro Road and the Highway 101 onramp.
+The pole is located on the north side of the street in the road right-of-way surrounded by a densely vegetated area with tall trees and various shrubs.
+Two existing utility meter pedestals are located at the base of the pole.
+The pole is predominately visible from N. Jameson Lane, traveling east; and partially visible from the four-way stop at the intersection, when viewed from San Ysidro Road, facing north.
+See Attachment G for photographs of the subject pole and surrounding area.